 Q: So history podcasters who have been going for a while can gain something too?

 A: Absolutely, and I'd be happy to help anyone at any stage wherever I can!
 I can't come up with your idea for you, but I can help you make a podcast about it a reality.

 Q: Is this a network?

 A: The HPP isn't a network, it's more accurate to think of it as a think tank where you can gain insights and advice from someone who has been doing history podcasting since May 2012.

 Q: Where can I get more content about this?

 A: The HPP contains 15 blog posts at its core, and is supplemented by several others.
 These will be posted below and can be found on The Vassal State blog home, but if you have a pressing question, please contact me through the usual channels, and I’ll do my utmost to get my secretary (ie - me) on the case.

 Q: Is it really free?
 What do you gain out of it?

-A: Yes it is absolutely free!
+A: Yes!
+It is absolutely free!
 What I gain is the satisfaction of knowing that I helped another quality show come into being, and I gain the benefits of association with you as your star rises through the history podcasting ranks.
-I want to make history podcasting a viable and recognised alternative to other forms of history education, and the best way I can do that is to leverage the advantages I have at this stage of my history podcasting 'career'.
+I want to make history podcasting a viable and recognised alternative to other forms of history education, to harness this medium to bring history to more people than ever before, who may not pick up a big book and read it, but who WOULD happily listen to an episode or two.
+The best way I can achieve all this is to leverage the advantages I have at this stage of my history podcasting 'career'.

 Q: How do I get in touch?